Skip to content

 Insights

 • Presentments are printed records of imports and exports.
 They were published twice weekly, giving a comprehensive overview of maritime trade in Bristol.
-The documents contain detailed information such as the names of ships; where they arrived from; where they embarked for; their captains; their tonnage; their date of arrival and departure; cargo details; and the names of the people and companies associated with each shipment on board.
+The documents contain detailed information, such as the names of ships, their date of arrival and departure, where they had arrived from, and where they were embarked for.
+These sources likewise list the captain of each vessel, the ship's tonnage, details regarding cargo, and the names of the people and companies associated with each shipment onboard.

 • The sources in this collection provide a detailed overview of the nature and development of Britain’s trade routes and relationships.
 They also highlight how trading priorities changed over time, particularly during the industrial revolution when Britain began exporting large volumes of goods manufactured using new technologies and processes.
 Crucially, the documents also illustrate how Britain’s commercial interests and networks laid the foundations for a vast, global empire.

-• In the eighteenth century, Bristol became well known for its strong industry and entrepreneurial character.
-Bristol already had blossoming soap, glassware, and pottery industries, as well as a reputation for first-rate shipbuilding.
-Bristol was also known for its quality metal production, notably iron, lead, brass, copper, and zinc.
-A rise in transatlantic shipping only contributed to Bristol’s economic success.
+• In the eighteenth century, Bristol became well known for its thriving industry and entrepreneurial character.
+The city already boasted blossoming soap, glassware, and pottery industries, as well as a reputation for first-rate shipbuilding.
+Bristol was also known for its metal industry, especially for the production of brass, copper, iron, lead, and zinc.
+A rise in transatlantic shipping catalysed Bristol’s economic success.
 New factories sprung up in the city, designed to process imported colonial produce, which was invariably linked to plantation slavery.
 As a result, industries such as tobacco processing, sugar refining, distilling, and chocolate-making flourished in the city.

 Licensed to access The Church of England and Social Change in Manchester, 1635-1928